Police investigate ‘plane suicide’ of student Alana Cutland in Madagascar

 Police photographs recreating Ms Cutland’s final moments appear to show the pilot and the second passenger grasping hold of the victim’s leg as she hangs out of the plane.

-Ms Cutland eventually plummeted to her death after a tense struggle to free herself.
+Ms Cutland eventually fell to her death after a tense struggle to free herself.

-Local police chief Sinola Nomenjahary told The Sun: “The Cessna C168 aircraft was taking off from Anjajavy with three people aboard, including (passenger Ruth) Johnson, Alana and the pilot.
+“The Cessna C168 aircraft was taking off from Anjajavy with three people aboard, including (passenger Ruth) Johnson, Alana and the pilot,” local police chief Sinola Nomenjahary told The Sun.

 “After 10 minutes of flight, Alana undid her seatbelt and unlocked the right door of the plane and tried to get out.